hellboyhha/aws-s3-static-website-terraform/README.md

 - **Verify functionality and reliability** of our infrastructure code.
 Testing can validate that our Terraform code does what we expect it to do, and that it can handle different scenarios and environments.

 ### How can we conduct testing for the deployment of this S3 static website using Terraform?
 Upon deploying the static S3 website, it will be observed that upon accessing the URL, a default "400 Not Found, Code: NoSuchKey" response will be encountered.
-This response arises due to the absence of the required web pages such as "index.html" not being updated in S3.
+This response arises due to the absence of the required web pages such as "index.html" not being uploaded in S3.

 <img title="Expected S3 Static Website reponse" alt="Alt text" src="/s3-static-website-expected-response.png">